 Despite not having been outside the U.S., many people of color and those living in poverty are feeling the impact of COVID-19.
-Recent data from the Florida Department of Health indicates that as of March 26, 1,867 individuals in Florida have tested positive for COVID-19, including 54 cases in Pinellas County.
+Recent data from the Florida Department of Health indicates that as of March 31, 5,704 individuals in Florida have tested positive for COVID-19, including 129 cases in Pinellas County with five deaths.

 For many black and brown people living in poverty, limited supplies, school closures, and required quarantines can contribute to depression and anxiety.
 While closures impact every American during this time of uncertainty, minorities and those living in poverty are affected more; as a result, many factors such as wage inequality.

 School closures increase the need for childcare for those who lack paid leave and other benefits to support long periods of time off work.
 With most childcare facilities having limited availability, this creates high demand and short supply.
 Childcare facilities are also faced with potential closures to protect employees and children.

 Additional childcare needs are also costly for those who are paid minimum wage or who have a one-income household.
 This potential financial burden creates anxiety for many people, especially minorities and those living below the poverty line.

 Required quarantines, while a safe practice to prevent the spread of COVID-19, increase the likelihood that people will develop symptoms of depression.
 An inability to work while bills accumulate can create a sense of hopelessness, while social isolation can lead to loneliness, sleep loss, and the worsening of preexisting mental health conditions.

 Here are some tips for managing your mental health during the COVID-19 pandemic: